OEX Fathom EV 200 Review: A Lightweight Summer Sleeping Bag on a Budget

 The unpacked sleeping bag

-The downsides to the EV 200 is the build quality is very poor.
-In several places there is only a single stich keeping the bag together.
-I ripped open a seam on the inside soon after purchase and over the course of a couple seasons, this continued to grow until I was forced to do a self-repair.
+The main downside of the EV 200 is its poor build quality.
+In several areas, there’s only a single stitch holding the seams together.
+I ripped open one of these seams shortly after purchase, and over a couple of seasons, the tear expanded until I eventually had to make a self-repair.

 My repair skills need some improvement but the bag should not have broken so easily